-- PLO 1: Students will be able to apply the principles of information technology, computer science and other disciplines to the analysis of complex computing problems. - PLO 2: Students will be able to design and evaluate solutions to complex computing problems using industryrecognized best practices and standards.
+- PLO 1: Students will be able to apply the principles of information technology, computer science, business administration, and other disciplines to the analysis of complex computing problems. - PLO 2: Students will be able to design and evaluate solutions to complex computing problems using industryrecognized best practices and standards. - PLO 3: Students will be able to analyze user needs in the development and implementation of computing-UoPeople Catalog Grad Catalog 2023-2024 81 based solutions.

-- PLO 3: Students will be able to analyze user needs in the development and implementation of computing-based solutions. - PLO4: Students will be able to assess the ethical considerations in the development, implementation, evaluation, and management of IT systems. - PLO 5: Students will be able to construct clear, well-organized arguments supported by credible research-based evidence.
+- PLO4: Students will be able to assess the ethical considerations in the development, implementation, evaluation, and management of IT systems. - PLO 5: Students will be able to construct clear, well-organized arguments supported by credible researchbased evidence.